secretstartups/handbook/quality/engineering-productivity/workflow-automation/index.html.md

 - [Update CI Variables from pipeline authoring to pipeline security](https://gitlab.com/gitlab-org/quality/triage-ops/-/merge_requests/2053)

-Group G used to belong to stage S, and was responsible for category C. After the structure changes, group G became a part of stage SS, and is responsible for category CC.
+Group G used to belong to stage S, and was responsible for category C. After the structure changes, group G became a part of stage T, and is responsible for category CC.
 Required actions:

-1. Find all resources labelled with Group G, remove `devops::S` and `Category:C`, and add `devops::SS` and `Category:CC`
+1. Find all resources labelled with Group G, remove `devops::S` and `Category:C`, and add `devops::T` and `Category:CC`

 ### How to Run Label Migrations